rajesh-nitc/test-backend/README.md

 # genai-function-calling-api

 This API supports function calling with Gemini LLM models on Vertex AI.
-User history from the same day is fed to the model to maintain multi-turn context.
+Chat history per user per day is fed to the model to maintain multi-turn context.
+Quota usage limit can be set per user per day.

 ## Features

 1. Generation with APIs
 2. Generation with Vector Search

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites